thosgood/this-weeks-finds/markdown/201-250/week235.md

 Laflamme on this project.
 The black spheres are carbons, the whites are hydrogens and the blues are oxygens.

-One of the banes of quantum computation is \"decoherence\", in which the quantum state of the computer interacts with its environment and becomes correlated with it, or \"entangled\", in a way that appears to
-\"collapse its wavefunction\" and ruin the calculation.
+One of the banes of quantum computation is "decoherence", in which the quantum state of the computer interacts with its environment and becomes correlated with it, or "entangled", in a way that appears to "collapse its wavefunction" and ruin the calculation.

-In general it\'s good to keep things cool if you don\'t want things to get messed up.
-Surprisingly, Laflamme said that for liquids, keeping them hot *reduces* the rate of decoherence: the different molecules zip around so fast they don\'t stay near each other long enough to affect each other much!
+In general it's good to keep things cool if you don't want things to get messed up.
+Surprisingly, Laflamme said that for liquids, keeping them hot *reduces* the rate of decoherence: the different molecules zip around so fast they don't stay near each other long enough to affect each other much!

 But malonic acid is a solid, so the main way to keep the molecules from